anpage/mskey-web/README.md

 * Trunk: `cargo install trunk`
 * (Optional) [just](https://github.com/casey/just)

-If you don't want to install just, you can see the equivalent commands inside the `justile`.
+If you don't want to install just, you can see the equivalent commands inside the `justfile`.

 ## Build Steps
 1. Place `keys.json` in the project root